egecanesen/smartcontrol/README.md

-# smartcontrol
-Tank game with smart controls
+# Tank game with smart controls

 To run the game, download this repository and install the required packages.